 - Effective July 9, 2013, Mr. Carrabba stepped down as Chairman of the Board but remained our President & CEO until he retired effective November 15, 2013.
-He was our principal executive officer until October 21, 2013. - Ms. Brlas retired from her position as Executive Vice President & President, Global Operations effective July 31, 2013. - During the transition period from October 21 until November 17, 2013, Mr. Tompkins served as the principal executive officer of Cliffs. - On November 18, 2013, Mr. Halverson commenced serving as our President & COO and in a principal executive officer capacity.
-When he was hired, the Board's intent was for him to transition into the CEO role, and Mr. Halverson was elected as Cliffs' CEO on February 13, 2014. - Mr. Gallagher, our former Executive Vice President & President, Global Commercial, retired from Cliffs after nearly 33 years of service on December 31, 2013.
+He was our principal executive officer until October 21, 2013. - Ms. Brlas retired from her position as Executive Vice President & President, Global Operations effective July 31, 2013 - During the transition period from October 21 until November 17, 2013, Mr. Tompkins served as the principal executive officer of Cliffs - Mr. Halverson was nominated by the Governance and Nominating Committee and was elected as a director by unanimous action of the Cliffs Board effective November 18, 2013.
+Also on November 18, 2013, Mr. Halverson commenced serving as our President & COO and in a principal executive officer capacity.
+When he was hired, the Board's intent was for him to transition into the CEO role, and Mr. Halverson was elected as Cliffs' CEO on February 13, 2014. - Mr. Gallagher, our former Executive Vice President & President, Global Commercial, retired from Cliffs after nearly 33 years of service on December 31, 2013